-I am a Machine Learning Engineer & Data Scientist with expertise in AI-driven medical technologies, neuroimaging, and high-performance computing.
-I have extensive experience developing and optimizing ML/DL models for healthcare applications, with a strong background in Python, MATLAB, R, and deep learning frameworks.
-My work demonstrates a proven ability to build scalable data pipelines, automate complex workflows, and integrate AI solutions into real-world applications.
-I am passionate about leveraging data science and ML to drive innovation in health tech and beyond.
+I am a Machine Learning Engineer & Neuroimaging Data Scientist with extensive expertise in advanced neuroimaging data analysis, AI-driven medical technologies, and high-performance computing.
+I lead initiatives in developing and optimizing sophisticated ML/DL models for complex healthcare applications, particularly leveraging cutting-edge neuroimaging techniques.
+My proficiency spans Python, MATLAB, R, and leading deep learning frameworks.
+I have a proven track record in building scalable data pipelines, automating intricate neuroimaging workflows, and seamlessly integrating AI solutions into real-world clinical and research applications.
+My passion lies in driving transformative innovation in health tech, especially within the neurosciences, through data science and machine learning.

 Professional Experience

-• 2022 to Date: Postdoctoral Researcher, The Institute for Stroke and Dementia Research (ISD), Ludwig-Maximilians-Universität München (LMU), University of Munich (Germany).
+• 2022-2025: Postdoctoral Researcher, The Institute for Stroke and Dementia Research (ISD), Ludwig-Maximilians-Universität München (LMU), University of Munich (Germany).

-• Developed and integrated an automated neuroimaging preprocessing pipeline (using Python, MATLAB, R, Shell) for multiple modalities (MRI, fMRI, PET, DTI) into the GRIP platform, a Gates Ventures initiative, optimizing data quality and analysis.
-This pipeline’s effectiveness is demonstrated by its use in over 25 peer-reviewed publications (2023-present) in neurodegenerative disease research.
+• Developed ADPREP, an automated neuroimaging preprocessing pipeline (using Python, MATLAB, R, Shell, etc.) for multiple modalities (MRI, fMRI, PET, DTI), optimizing data quality and analysis.
+This pipeline’s effectiveness is demonstrated by its use in over 25 peer-reviewed publications (2023-present) in neurodegenerative disease research and it is going to be integrated into the GRIP platform, a Gates Ventures initiative.

 • Developed, validated, and deployed a deep learning model to infer full Alzheimer’s disease A/T/N classification from single tau-PET scans, achieving high predictive accuracy for amyloid-PET (r=0.8) and MRI grey matter density (r=0.76).

-• In addition to my research, I manage the High-Performance Computing (HPC) resources and provide support to research labs for their data analysis needs on the HPC.
+• In addition to my research, I managed the High-Performance Computing (HPC) resources and provide support to research labs for their data analysis needs on the HPC and I was also an IT assistant for the LMU Hospital.

 • 2018 to Date: Chief Technology Officer, ClearSky Medical Diagnostics Ltd., York (UK).